telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 When the Inspectors are activated, they will automatically decide which Inspector is best suited to display the selected session's request and response.

-### Live Traffic List Icons
+### Session Logs List Icons

-The **Live Traffic List** uses the icons listed below to provide additional context for each recorded session.
+The **Session Logs List** uses the icons listed below to provide additional context for each recorded session.
 Hover on an icon on an entry in the Live Traffic list to trigger an explanatory tooltip.

 - ![Generic document icon](../../images/livetraffic/icons/generic-document.png) - Represents a generic successful response.
 - ![Uploading icon](../../images/livetraffic/icons/uploading.png) - Uploading content for a session in progress (the request is being sent to the server).